 For first time visitors to our site; you should know that we are just two former construction and home improvement workers who have nearly 30 combined years of experience in this industry.

-Our Guide to Roof Moss Removal and Prevention
+Our Guide to Roof Cleaning and Roof Moss Removal

-This page is all about roof moss and we’ll cover the following:
+This page is all about roof cleaning and roof moss.
+Here we’ll cover the following:

 - where it comes from and why it’s worse now than in the past

 - steps that your roofer can take to remove it

 - chemicals and methods to prevent it growing back